sa-tre/satre-specification/docs/source/pillars/computing_technology.md

     For example, when using physical compute resources all sensitive data must be securely wiped before another user is given access to that same node.
     In a cloud hosted TRE virtual machines should be destroyed and recreated.
   - Mandatory
-* - A TRE may make data available to researchers using comonly used databases servers such as PostgreSQL, MSSQL, MongoDB, etc.
+* - A TRE may make data available to researchers using commonly used database flavours such as PostgreSQL, MSSQL or MongoDB.
   - Databases must be secured and only accessible to users within the same project.
     If shared (multi-tenant) database servers are used database administrators must ensure the database server enforces segregation of users and databases.
   - Optional